tartley/belter/README.md

 * e2e test of building executable and running it in self-test mode
 * performance: specify min reqd screen depth buffer size, no stencil buffer.
   How about printing screen info, see what we're getting?
+* waiting at end of Render.draw is probably suboptimal.
+  Can we wait before rendering the previous frame, instead?

 ## Gameplay